 - Next, add potatoes, bell pepper, a sprinkle of salt & pepper and lime leaves.
 Stir everything so that the veggies get a nice coating of that curry paste mixture.

-- Pour in stock and bring to a little simmer.
-Cook until potatoes are almost fork tender.
+- Pour in stock and bring to a simmer.
+Cook until potatoes are almost fork-tender.

-- Coconut milk goes next, along with the cod fillets (submerge them in the sauce).
+- Coconut milk goes next, simmering for a little.
+Then, add cod fillets (submerge them in the sauce).

 - Spoon a little sauce over top so that they cook through.
 Tuck ’em into their nice little curry bath, LOL.
 Heat until fish is cooked through and flakes easily with a fork.